victor-paredes/Johnstone-Scripts/README.md

 Video explanation: https://www.youtube.com/watch?v=F4s6oFVChvk

 ### ⚡️ fit_column_to_table_size.jsx
-Extends or compress column based on the width of the table type.
+Extends or compresses column based on the width of the table type.
 This script will prompt you to select between several options, each corresponding to a table width.

 ### ⚡️ adjust_current_column_width.jsx
 Adjusts current column's width to remove excess space or add necessary space to allow the content to fit on one line.
 Note: Does not yet work on the first or last column.